ensemblist/the-ensemblist.uk/about.md

 ---

-This is a collection of written works, thought experiments using language.Works cover a range of themes and experiences, in various forms from traditional to modern.
+This is a collection of written works and thought experiments using language.

+Works cover a range of themes and experiences, in various forms from traditional to modern.

 The author uses this site as a creative outlet.